Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_09_external_database_migration/guide.en-gb.md

 ### Prerequise

-- The source database should be in >= 5.7 and <= 8.0
+- The source database should be in >= 5.7 and <= 8.0.
-- gtid_mode is ON on both the source and the target (ON by default on Public Cloud MYSQL database)
+- gtid_mode is ON on both the source and the target (ON by default on Public Cloud MYSQL database).
-- User with read and replication data permission can be create on the source database
+- User with read and replication data permission can be create on the source database.

 ### Set up

-- Create a managed Mysql in your public cloud project
+- Create a managed Mysql in your public cloud project.
-- Create a user on the source database with replication and read data permissions
+- Create a user on the source database with replication and read data permissions.

 ### Using API